 Granite Island sits just off the coast of Victor Harbor and is most well known for it’s colony of little penguins.
 Up until earlier this year there was a Penguin Centre for seeing the penguins, but now the only way is to do a penguin tour at dusk.
 We did not do the tour, since it was bitterly cold during the day and I hadn’t brought my thermals to brave those winds once the sun went down.

-The island has very few facilities, but there is a picnic area with toilets for public use.
+The island has a cafe which is perfect for grabbing a cup of coffee or a quick meal, and there is a picnic area with toilets for public use.

 South Australian Whale Centre

 On our return to the mainland we made a quick visit to the South Australian Whale Centre.
 During the winter months, Victor Harbor is a good place to spot Southern Right Whales playing in the waters just off the coast.
 In years past this area was instead known for whaling, and the South Australian Whale Centre shares a little of that history as well as information related to preservation of the whales today.
 The centre is over three levels, but don’t let that fool you into thinking it is large – it isn’t.
 It is currently housed in the old tram barn, not far from where the Causeway meets the mainland again.